Paintball Articles/News

 One of the most versatile paintball guns on the market today is the Tippmann A-5.
 It's affordable, easily available, low maintenance and just about everyone makes accessories for it.
 Turning an A5 into a sniper rifle is an easy task with all the available sniper specific add-ons.

 The first and foremost upgrade most commonly associated with a sniper gun is of course the sniper barrel.
 Maybe the Flatline system comes to your mind, as useful as it may be, there are a lot of other choices.
-Two very positive things about the Flatline on the A5 are; its ability to out distance any barrel on the market, and its quick feasibility of change.
+Two very positive things about the Flatline on the A5 are; its ability to out distance any paintball barrel on the market, and its quick 1/2 turn change.
 A person can shoot at long distance, then when the battle closes in, take 5 seconds the change the barrel to a more accurate close range barrel(say a 14 inch Tear Drop).
 Obviously one of its down-falls is the argued about accuracy.
 The Flatline typically projects a large amount of noise to give away your position vs. a barrel with porting or some sort of suppression.

-Other barrel choices are the Tippmann brand of sniper barrels.
+Other barrel choices are the Tippmann brand of sniper paintball barrels.
 Generally found in a 12, 14 and 16 inch model.
 They are less than the Flatline system but more expensive than other options.
 There accuracy is commonly thought of to be good but they lack the distance of some competitors.

-Several 20 or 21 inch barrels are available as well.
+Several 20 or 21 inch paintball barrels are available as well.
 Most people will contest that a barrel longer than 14 inches only hurts accuracy, efficiency and increases the chances of ball breaks in the barrel.
 A real long barrel will definitely make your gun look like a sniper rifle.
 People will have no questions as to your intension.
 Imagine the fear they will have after they recognized they have been getting tagged by a sniper all day and there you are.

 Probably the second biggest piece of sniper equipment is a Sight or Scope.
 Lots of people like a magnified scope, others will argue for a red dot type sight.
 I've seen people who have added two sight rails to their gun and mounted both types of sights to their markers.
 Deciding what one to mount on top vs. mounting one on the side is personal preference.
 Although you may be more accurate at distances with the scope mounted on top, the red dot would be more useful in this location in an intense CQB exchange.
 Either sight choice will take a lot of practice getting use to in excitement elevated environment.